 Disability payments can cause confusion during tax time.
 If you receive disability through the federal government, you must follow the same rules as those for Social Security to determine whether these payments are taxable.
 However, if you participated in a disability insurance plan through your employer, you may be taxed on the proceeds.

 The basic distinction with the taxability of disability insurance is whether you or your employer paid the premiums.
 If your employer provided disability insurance as a fringe benefit at no cost to you, then the disability payments you receive are taxable.
 However, if you purchased disability insurance and paid the premiums, then the benefits you receive are not taxable income.

 Assistance That Is Never Taxed

 There are many kinds of government benefits that are never taxed.
-You should not include amounts for assistance in these categories in your income for tax purposes.
+Assistance in these categories should not be included in your income for federal income tax purposes:

 - Welfare or other public assistance based on need

-- Work training payments, as long as they do not exceed what you would have received in welfare payments
+- Work training payments, as long as they don’t exceed what you would have received in welfare payments

-- Disability rehabilitation training and assistance due to your disability, such as transportation
+- Disability benefits, rehabilitation training and assistance due to your disability, such as transportation

-- Disaster relief grants, disaster relief payments, or disaster mitigation payments
+- Disaster relief, including disaster relief grants, disaster relief payments, or disaster mitigation payments

 - Mortgage assistance programs